You have turned-in this assignment. You can review the lesson and see your previous answers.

 Come back to me when you've got a good idea.

-Part one, I'd like you to match the main reason for redesign to the product.
+I'd like you to match the main reason for redesign to the product.

-Now I say the main reason, and I've put that in a purple colour because quite often there's more than one reason, but I want you to think about the main reason for redesign.
+Now I say the main reason, and I'll put that in a purple color, because quite often, there's more than one reason.

-So the products we have are metal straws, reusable water bottles, biopolymer fast food packaging, electric cars, flat pack, parasols and modular phones.
+So, the products we have are metal straws, reusable water bottles, biopolymer fast-food packaging, electric cars, flat-pack parasols, and modular phones.

 Reasons for redesign.